zknoebel/ICS211Homework8/README.txt

 |_____________________________________________________________________________|

 Contributors:
-	For this assignment, most of the code was already written in the text book, so I copied what was useful and used it in my assignment.
-Probably about 80% of what is in this project was either copied straight out of the book or given to us by professor Moore.
+	Professor Moore.
+	There was a lot of code already written in the text book "Data Structures:
+		Abstraction and Design using Java"